Hadron masses from a Kaluza-Klein like Model: Appendix

-The currents, the electrical charges divided by the time an excitation needs for a full turn around on a tube, are the sources for the magnetic fields and the magnetic dipoles.
+of the charges (i=4,5,6,7,8,9) divided by the time the excitation needs for a full turn around on a cylinder is the source for the induced fields of the strong, electric, and weak interaction.
+Here the unit vector $\vec{e}{_{So}}$ indicates the spin-direction of a quark and points either in the positive or negative $z$-direction.